 The state of New York requires all applicants to the New York Bar to complete 50 hours of law-related pro bono service before their time of application.
+(The requirement is waived for J.D. and LL.M. spring 2020 graduates due to Covid-19.)

 Pro bono activity that satisfies the HLS Pro Bono Graduation Requirement may or may not satisfy the New York Bar admission requirement.
 Because Harvard Law School is not the administrator of this requirement, we cannot officially verify or confirm whether your pro bono activities will count for the bar.
 To find out if your pro bono work will qualify, we recommend you review the New York Bar website and contact them directly.
 And, for questions about the HLS pro bono requirement you may contact OCP.